zainalipro/learn-git/README.md

 # learn-git
-inside this repo i will lean the git and commands
+inside this repo i will lean the git and its commands